petershin/liferay-learn/docs/dxp/latest/en/site-building/site-settings/configuring-hreflang-meta-data.md

 # Configuring Hreflang Meta Data

-Hreflang tags are HTML attributes used to identify the language and geographic region targeted by alternative versions of a site page.
+Hreflang tags are HTML attributes used to identify the language and geographic region targeted by alternative versions of a page.
 In some cases, these attributes can help search engines serve the correct version of a page to users and contribute to SEO.
 By default, Liferay DXP populates page hreflang meta data with all available languages in the site.

-Beginning with Liferay 7.4+ DXP/Portal, you can configure this behavior to only generate hreflang meta data for languages with translated content in a page.
+Beginning with Liferay 7.4+, you can configure this behavior to generate hreflang meta data only for languages with translated content in a page.
 This can be [configured at both the instance and site levels](../../system-administration/configuring-liferay/understanding-configuration-scope.md).

-When hreflangs are limited in this way, Liferay's behavior can vary depending on page type.
+When hreflangs are limited in this way, Liferay's behavior can vary depending on page type:

 - **Widget Pages**: Languages used to translate a widget page's name are added to the hreflang tags.